DontBaguMe/IoGR/README.md

 #### Other Features
 - The location of the glowing Gold Tile in Inca Ruins has been randomized, making the Wind Melody a requirement to progress to the end of that dungeon.
 - The differences between the puzzle rooms in Ishtar's Studio in Angel Village are also random and could differ from the vanilla game.
 - The order of the hieroglyphs in the Pyramid has been shuffled, making the Father's Journal a required item to face the Mummy Queen.
+(You can give the Father's Journal to the guide in the hieroglyph room of the Pyramid for safe keeping.)
 - Herbs restore HP at rates that depend on the difficulty setting, either full restore (Easy), 8 HP (Normal), 4 HP (Hard), or 2 HP (Extreme).
 An HP Jewel will restore your HP to full when used in Easy mode only.
 - Upon acquiring the Aura, equip it and use it to unlock Shadow's form.
 From then on, you can fight as Shadow in any dungeon.
 - Shadow's form must be unlocked to enter Babel Tower, as well as face Dark Gaia.
 - If you bring the Necklace back to Lilly in Itory Village, she will accompany you.
 This will allow you to progress to the end of Edward's Underground Tunnel, as well as access the item locked in the coffin in the Seaside Palace.
 - A number of new items have been added to the game to simulate ability upgrades.
 These jewels appear as circles of flame in your inventory and, when used, upgrade the appropriate ability -- either your HP, STR, DEF, Psycho Dash, or Dark Friar abilities.
+Items representing multiple Red Jewels are handled similarly and must be used -- talking to the Jeweler will not remove these items from your inventory.
 - Any barrier that can be removed with the Psycho Dash can also be destroyed with either the Psycho Slider or the Spin Dash.
 - The Dark Spaces in both Edward's Prison and Babel Tower have been relocated to prevent softlocks.
 - The spirits in Babel Tower can warp you back to the bottom of the tower, allowing you to escape if you cannot defeat one of the bosses.